 Introductions

 - Harry Lorrequer, by Charles Lever.
 (Boston: Little, Brown, 1894).
-Introduction by Andrew Lang.
+“The Novels of Charles Lever,” by Andrew Lang, is the introduction to this edition.
 See WorldCat.

 - Little Johannes by Frederick van Eden (London: W. Heinemann, 1895 [1894].
 Introductory Essay See WorldCat.